-The Zoo's animal, conservation and research, and veterinary staffs engage in conservation programs that operate in North Carolina and around the world.
-These programs conduct research, work with local communities, and empower local conservation biologists to establish viable conservation programming for imperiled plants and animals.These programs help establish and evaluate conservation efforts that are proving beneficial to vultures, lions, gorillas, elephants, hellbenders, turtles, and other animals.
+The Zoo's animal, conservation, research, and veterinary staffs participate in conservation programs in North Carolina and around the world.
+In addition to collecting valuable research data, Zoo professionals collaborate with local community leaders and biologists to establish viable, sustainable conservation programs.
+Wildlife already served by these programs includes vultures, lions, gorillas, elephants, Hellbenders, turtles, and more.
 Please use the form below to make a general donation in support of the Zoo's field research programs.

 Donations to the Zoo Society fully fund the Veterinary Staff’s Conservation Medicine Program, which carries out research, provides training and purchases equipment related to the medical needs of rare and endangered species.
 For example, this program monitors the health of wild snakes found on the Zoo's grounds, surveys amphibian populations for disease, and studies the pharmacokinetics of white rhinos.
-Please use the form below to make a donation in support of the Zoo's conservation medicine program.
+Please use the form below to donate to support the Zoo's conservation medicine program.

 Cross River Gorillas

 For more than a decade, North Carolina Zoo staff has led international efforts to protect this highly endangered Great Ape.
 This work puts staff on the ground in Africa to monitor Cross River Gorilla populations and to equip, train and support rangers protecting these gorillas and their habitat.
 The Zoo’s involvement makes smart-technology available to rangers and biologists who track Cross River Gorilla troops and provides these professionals with data they can use to locate and disrupt potential poaching sites.
 Please use the form below to donate to the Zoo's Cross River Gorilla conservation program.